Z3BRO/Flipper-Zero-RGB/README.md

 - Thin gauge wire (28 AWG):
 	- [Amazon](https://www.amazon.com/Fermerry-Silicone-Stranded-Copper-Electrical/dp/B089CP9N98)

-For each Module you need 3 Capacitors and 3 LEDs
+For each Module, you need 3 Capacitors and 3 LEDs

-When purchasing PCBs, ensure the thickness is set to 0.6mm and the layer amount is set to 2.
+When purchasing Backlight PCBs, ensure the thickness is set to 0.6mm and the layer amount is set to 2.

 Showcase Video: [YouTube](https://youtu.be/W1frMyVFv6Y)